 - 5.12.1.14 Energy Limited Resources, Energy Storage Resources, Aggregations comprised entirely of Energy Storage Resources, DER Aggregations, and Aggregations that are Energy Limited Resources must elect an Energy Duration Limitation that corresponds to a Duration Adjustment Factor, as described in Section 5.12.14 below, and validate the Energy Duration Limitation pursuant to Section 5.12.1.2 above.
-An Installed Capacity Supplier may elect any Energy Duration Limitation that it can demonstrate pursuant to Section 5.12.1.2. - 5.12.1.15 Starting with the Capability Year beginning May 1, 2025, Installed capability via the use of their alternative fuel will be required to demonstrate operability prior to December 1 of the applicable Capability Period, as that term is defined in, and in accordance with Section 5.12.8 of this Services Tariff and the
+An Installed Capacity Supplier may elect any Energy Duration Limitation that it can demonstrate pursuant to Section 5.12.1.2. - 5.12.1.15 Starting with the Capability Year beginning May 1, 20252026, Installed Capacity Suppliers with dual fuel capability that elect to demonstrate firm fuel capability via the use of their alternative fuel will be required to demonstrate operability prior to December 1 of the applicable Capability Period, as that term is defined in, and in accordance with Section 5.12.8 of this Services Tariff and the ISO Procedures.